Skip to Main Content

 You must cite your sources according to the MLA style of documentation.

 This is our video that introduces MLA documentation.
-I urge you to watch the entire video carefully before starting to write your paper or annotated bibliography.
+I urge you to watch the entire video carefully before starting to write your paper.
 It is much easier to cite correctly as you go along, rather than try to fix your documentation after you have written your paper.

 This is our sample paper.
-When you're writing a paper, you can model the formatting of your paper after this one.
+You can model the formatting of your paper after this one.
 If you are unsure how to set up the formatting in Microsoft Word so that it fits the requirements for MLA formatting, you could instead download this blank Word document that has the formatting already set up for you.

 This is our 2-page handout that summarizes the MLA style.
 It includes most of the types of sources that students commonly use.